-Seeing athletes at the top of their game pumping iron can make strength training intimidating for beginners.
-But the good news is that you don't need to spend hours in the gym or lift super heavy weights to get a good muscle-building workout.
+Strength training for beginners can feel a little intimidating.
+But you don't need to spend hours in the gym or lift super-heavy weights to get a good muscle-building workout.

 Strength training is actually a very accessible — and safe — activity for people of all levels.
 Even the U.S. government recommends at least two full-body, strength-training workouts a week in its Physical Activity Guidelines for Americans.

 Whether you're working out at the gym or at home, there are several different types of strength training you might want to pursue.
 Most commonly, you'll hear about:

-- Body-weight exercises: no-equipment-needed moves that use only the resistance created by your body weight (hence the name) to build muscle
+Body-weight exercises are no-equipment-needed moves that use only the resistance created by your body weight (hence the name) to build muscle.
+These are a big part of strength training for beginners.
+It's always wise to master exercise form without any gear before adding bands, weights, or other exercise equipment.